devisephp/cms/docs/how-devise-works/slices/fields.md

 This provides your team to be creative when making new templates, easier code to maintain, and quickly and cheaply test different scenarios with end users.

-## Available Fields
+## Available Field Types

-Devise ships with a bunch of useful fields.
+Devise ships with a bunch of useful fields for you to drop in.
+Additionally, you can add your own as well

 ### Checkbox